strifejester/gethttpsforfree/README.md

 # Get HTTPS for free!

-Website: Coming Soon.
-I am continuing work on what appears to be a no longer supported version of https://gethttpsforfree.com
+Website: https://digitocean.justinellenbecker.com/freehttps ***I am continuing work on what appears to be a no longer supported version of https://gethttpsforfree.com

 This is a project that allows you to get a free HTTPS certificate without having to install any software or having to share your private keys with anyone.